-Professor Erez has a law degree from the Hebrew University of Jerusalem, and MA in Criminology and PhD in Sociology from the University of Pennsylvania.
+Professor Erez has a law degree (LL.B.) from the Hebrew University of Jerusalem, and MA in Criminology and PhD in Sociology from the University of Pennsylvania.
 She received over two million dollars in state and federal grants in the U.S. and overseas to study victims in the criminal justice system, the use of technology in criminal justice, and terrorism related topics.
 Dr. Erez was a visiting professor or research fellow in universities and research centers in Australia, Germany, Poland, India, and Israel.
 Her publication record includes over 100 articles, book chapters and research reports.
-She is past editor of Justice Quarterly and is currently Co- Editor of the International Review of Victimology, Associate Editor of Victims and Violence, and Co-Chief Editor of Oxford Research Encyclopedia of Comparative and International Criminology.
-She also serves on editorial boards of several other scholarly journals in criminology and legal studies.
-Her current research interests include victim participation in justice, violence against women including immigrant women, the use of technology in domestic violence cases, and gender and terrorism.
+She is past editor of Justice Quarterly and is currently Co- Editor of the International Review of Victimology, and Co-Chief Editor of Oxford’s International Criminology.
+She also serves on editorial boards of several scholarly journals in criminology/criminal justice and legal studies.
+Her current research interests include victim participation in and input into justice proceedings, violence against women including migrant women and women in mixed relationships, and various aspects of terrorism.

 LL.B.
 Hebrew University of Jerusalem

 M.A.
 Criminology, University of Pennsylvania